 2. Say what you want to say and do what you want to do

 Life is to short to be worrying about what others are thinking/saying about you.
 Say and do what you want right out of the gate, it will get whatever point you are wanting right out in the open.

 I just turned 21 and I still can’t believe I am that old already.
 Growing up I always wanted to be older than I was no matter the numerical year I reached.
 That was one of the biggest mistakes I made.

 4. Live in the moment

 This goes hand in hand with the one above.
 I wasn’t living in the moment, I didn’t take in all the amazing moments and the people I met throughout my life so far and was absent during special, monumental moments of my life.
 Even the little ones, like playing with toys with my brother when I was 4 years old, or even graduating high school.
 I always had my sights on a different goal, making time fly by faster than I ever thought.

-Oh my, the simplicity to life and love to my lil fur baby continues to grow everyday, and I wouldn’t change it for the world.
+Oh my, the simplicity of life and love to my lil fur baby continues to grow every day, and I wouldn’t change it for the world.

-This is easier said then done, in high school everybody that knew me can admit that I was the most quiet and shy human being, but in college I have an entirely different representation because I didn’t care about what everyone thought about me.
+This is easier said than done, in high school everybody that knew me can admit that I was the quietest and shy human being, but in college, I have an entirely different representation because I didn’t care about what everyone thought about me.
 Needless to say, I have made friends and connections with people I wouldn’t have if I didn’t change my attitude and confidence when it came to social networking.

 We are all the same, treat each other that way, and think about it in that way when walking into an uncomfortable situation.